 “I want to keep Tom safe and make sure everything goes right until that eight-second buzzer goes off.
 This has got to run like clockwork”.
 He said firmly.

 The reassuring looks on Ol’ Will’s face was ‘not’ very reassuring to Tom or anyone else.

 With the extra ranch animals that came along on the trip, it made the space in the trailer quite overcrowded.
 The horses got restless and nearly kicked Patsy in the head and some were just crammed in together tighter than a can of sardines.
 Kody kept a lookout for the rodeo grounds while he and Ol’ Will played checkers most of the way.

 “Hey everyone, I see the rodeo grounds up ahead!”
 Kody shouted out.

-As soon as they stopped and parked the trailers, the animals creeped out the trap door under the trailer so the humans don't see them going to the small riding arena in the back lot.
-The helpers got ready fast and the other animals went to find their seating before the rodeo begins.
+As soon as they stopped and parked the trailers, the animals creeped out the trap door under the trailers so the humans don’t see them going to the small riding arena in the back lot.
+The helpers got ready and the other animals went to find their seating before the rodeo begins.
 Tom waved and smiled at Miss.
 Tina, she waved back with a wink, and Tom spun around like a youngster in love.

 “Could this be what loves feels like?”
 He questions himself.

 His mind is clouded with thoughts of having his own family of baby chicks with Miss.
 Tina as their Mommy and him as a Daddy.
 Those few moments his thoughts drifted off, he was not focusing on the rodeo, it’s as if everything disappeared and he was somewhere else.
 He shook his head, rubbed his eyes, then realized where he ‘really’ is!